Travel off the beaten path gives you a real sense of exploration. But how do you find those hidden gems and plan your itinerary?

 1. Do your research

-With more slow travel blogs and magazines than ever before, all wanting to push a unique story angle, finding a spot off the tourist route sometimes just takes a bit of research.
+With more slow travel blogs and magazines than ever before, finding a spot off the tourist route sometimes just takes a bit of research.

 Take a train, rent a bicycle for a weekend in the country or hire a van for a week of camping.
 When you get away from the typical plane, then new roads open up.

 Local residents often have invaluable insights into what destinations are worth seeing, and which spots are completely overrated.
 Read local blogs, join Facebook groups for local walking tours and connect with other locals who are passionate about travel.

 It’s not profitable for a huge tour company to offer trips off the beaten path, and you may not always have time to arrange your own solo tour.
 A small, niche travel company can be invaluable for exploring a country’s lesser-known destinations.
 And since such small companies are often launched by those who are young and/or passionate about travel, you’ll be getting a really unique experience.